carlesaraguz/pae-git-tutorial/README.md

-# pae-git-tutorial
+# PAE git Tutorial (2020-Q2)
-A git repository for the git tutorial
+A git repository for the git tutorial, hosted in GitHub.